BEng (Hons) Engineering Design Degree

 The tuition fee for this programme is £9,535 per year.

 At times, you may be offered the opportunity to visit industries and shows, which may require additional entrance fees and costs.
 You will also benefit from purchasing a copy of a course-related textbook approximately £100.00 dependent on text.
 Further details will be discussed during induction.
-There is an annual student assciation fee of £15 that is also payable.
+There is an annual student association fee of £15 that is also payable.

 Code | Day | Start | End | Times | Fees* |